pangara/q-book/mini_book/docs/teleportation.md

 * Alice has to send a qubit to Bob.
 * Alice and Bob have a pre-shared Bell State
 * Alice can send only classical information to Bob
-* Alice doesn’t know the state of the qubit, even if she does, describing it would take infinite amount of classical information since qubits take value in a continuous space.
+* Alice doesn’t know the state of the qubit, even if she does, describing it would take an infinite amount of classical information since qubits take value in a continuous space.

 ## Solution
 * Alice interacts $|\psi\rangle$ with her half of the Bell pair, and then makes a measurement (Bell basis measurement)